TinyTapeout/tinytapeout_www/content/faq/_index.en.md

 ## Can I copy and paste from one Wokwi design to another?

-1. Select the all the parts you want to copy (using shift and click the parts or shift and drag a box)
+1. Select all the parts you want to copy (using shift and click the parts or shift and drag a box)
 2. Copy them to clipboard (Ctrl+C or Cmd+C)
 3. Go to the target project, click on the diagram editor, and paste (Ctrl+V or Cmd+V)